-- 1. Offering supportive measures because the Complainant does not want to file a Formal Complaint - 2.
-An Informal Resolution (upon submission of a Formal Complaint) - 3.
+- 1. Offering supportive measures because the Complainant chooses not to file a Formal Complaint. - 2.
+An Informal Resolution (upon submission of a Formal Complaint), if all involved parties voluntarily agree to an Informal Resolution. - 3.
 A Formal Grievance Process including an investigation and a hearing (upon submission of a Formal Complaint)

 The College uses a Formal Grievance Process as described below to determine whether the Policy has been violated.
-If so, the College will promptly implement effective remedies designed to ensure that it is not deliberately indifferent to harassment or discrimination, their potential recurrence, and/or their effects.
+If so, the College will promptly implement effective remedies designed to ensure that harassment or discrimination, its potential recurrence, and/or its effects, are meaningfully addressed.